Online minimum search for Brownian motion and the Cauchy process: Multiple approaches: Potential Search Methods

 where $f_t(x) = \frac{1}{\pi} \cdot \frac{t}{t^2 + x^2}$, the probability density function of the Cauchy process.
 Of course, we can simplify this $G(u,v)$, but we will soon see why it is unrealistic to use the bridge.
 Since we want the integral over the whole number line to be equal to 1 for the integrand of $G(u,v)$, we want to find a constant of integration $C$ such that $\lim_{v\to-\infty} G(u,v) = 0$ and $\lim_{v\to\infty} G(u,v) = 1$.
 Eventually, we find $C = 1/2$ and

 Utilizing the inverse of $G(u,v)$ to simulate the Cauchy process will significantly slow down the program; thus, we simply use a regular Cauchy path to execute our algorithm.
+(But it might be useful in a hybrid algorithm we describe in Section 5.)
 To simulate a Cauchy path, we utilize the Python package ``stochastic''\footnote{\url{https://github.com/crflynn/stochastic}} in order to simulate $2^l + 1$ points, allowing us to create a very similar algorithm (with the same defined parameters) to perform the MCB on the Cauchy process.
 A visual representation with $l = 10, r = 10, g = 1024$ and a comparison graph to show the global minimum compared with the estimated global minimum are shown below.